“Be yourself, everyone else is already taken” — Oscar Wilde

 Being true to ourselves is a form of self-care, it is a way of saying we matter.
 If we don’t take care of ourselves, why should we expect others to treat us well?

 Being ourselves may not make us the most popular person on the block, but it allows us to live a more open and honest life.
-As Margaret wrote in a recent post, the great thing about moving beyond 60 is that we care less about what others think of us.
+The great thing about moving beyond 60 is that we care less about what others think of us.

 So, how can you move beyond the habit of trying to live up to the expectations of others?